 Researchers are now studying the effects of these powerful miniature greens on a myriad of diseases and conditions, including autism.
 Studies show positive results in autism patients who were given high doses of sulforaphane (a nutrient found in broccoli sprouts).
 That said, the testing included doses much higher that one would get simply from eating a bunch of raw sprouts.

 Sulforaphane may be better known for its cancer-fighting benefits.
 I find it interesting that the sulforaphane doesn’t actually do the “fighting”.
 Rather, it stimulates the body to do its own fighting.
 Specifically, researchers see a reduction in skin tumor formation and even preventing existing tumors to progressing to cancerous growths.

 What are the Vitamins in Broccoli Sprouts?

 The International Sprout Growers Association provides a handy breakdown of the nutritional components of broccoli sprouts to the left.

-In addition to containing a significant amount of protein and fiber in a small 35-calorie serving, these nutrient-dense greens also provide a good amount of Vitamin C, Vitamin A, Calcium and Iron.
-As you can see, they are a much healthier choice compared to a couple of pieces of iceberg lettuce on a sandwich or wrap.
+Sprout contain a significant amount of protein and fiber in a small 35-calorie serving.
+In addition, these nutrient-dense greens also provide a good amount of Vitamin C, Vitamin A, Calcium and Iron.
+As you can see, they make a much healthier choice compared to a couple of pieces of iceberg lettuce on a sandwich.